smartcontracts/ethereum-book/src/markdown-pages/chapters/03__proof-of-stake/05__casper-ffg.md

 - Simplest formula would just drain validators who arent voting
 - Could also do a dynamic leak (ETH2)
 - Introduces scenario where two chains could be finalized w/ conflciting blocks, introduciton of weak subjectivity

+### Interactions with Casper FFG
+LMD-GHOST doesn't allow validators to circumvent blocks finalized by Casper FFG.
+In order to accomplish this, we run LMD-GHOST according to the following process:

+1. Find the last finalized block.
+2. Find the highest-epoch justified block that is a descendent of the finalized block.
+3. Run LMD-GHOST from the block found in step (2).

+## Weak Subjectivity
+Although FFG gives us checkpoints, there's an issue.
+If we know the current validator set and we're up to date with the network, then we're never going to revert past a checkpoint and all is good.
+However, clients who haven't synchronized within the withdrawal period have an outdated view of the validator pool and could be susceptible to this attack!
+What this means is that there's no way for the client to distinguish between two chains without consulting an outside party.

+This is the idea of weak subjectivity, which means that a client basically needs to ask other people which of the chains to select.
+Weak subjectivity only applies if we're a new client or haven't synced within the withdrawal period.
+Effectively we need to rely on social graphs to ask people what the "legitimate" eth2 chain, which isn't something you need to worry about in a proof of work blockchain.

+Weak subjecitivty is a highly debated topic in the blockchain world.
+Most arguments come especially from the world of Proof of Work blockchains in which we avoid this problem entirely by relying on an "objective" metric like physical hardware used to create hashes.
+The idea here is that any set of people with 51% of hardware generally controls the "reality" of the chain.
+However, my view is that this effectively ignores the way in which consensus is a social process and is actually much stickier than we want.
+We *want* people to be able to create competing versions of "reality" if they have different worldviews, not simply to state that the correct version is whoever has the most "stuff" because this makes social progress much bloodier.

+## Catastrophic Crashes
+Casper FFG operates effectively as long as most of the honest users are online.
+However, if more than half of honest users drop offline at the same time, then the malicious 1/3rd of stake is no longer a minority of the active members.
+This allows the malicious 1/3rd to create a chain that's equally as good as the chain still being produced by the remaining 1/3rd controlled by honest users, even if we use LMD GHOST.

+We can recover from this sort of crash by introducing the idea of an inactivity leak.
+Effectively, an inactivity leak is simply a small punishment for any user who's offline when they're supposed to create a block or sign an attestation.
+From the perspective of our primary chain, a full 2/3rds of users are offline in a Catastrophic Crash because 1/3rd is truly offline and the other 1/3rd are malicious and trying to make another chain.
+The idea here is that over time, offline users will lose enough of their funds that the remaining 1/3rd of honest users will eventually come to fully own the stake on the primary network.

+Although this allows FFG to continue finalizing blocks after a catastrophic crash, it also allows two chains to finalize blocks at the same time.
+Both chains look identical from each others perspectives, so this makes sense, really.
+Once again this means that users would have to rely on the social graphs w/r/t weak subjectivity in order to determine which of the two chains to continue following.
+It might even be that neither is "malicious" in any real sense.